asalsali/asalsali/README.md

 ## 🔨 Things I’ve Worked on or Building

 - 🧬 **MedMelanin**: Equity-first healthcare tools for underserved groups
-- 🙏 **TitheChain**: A blockchain-based platform for transparent, trackable giving
+- 🙏 **Eunoia**: A blockchain-based platform for transparent, trackable giving
 - 💍 **Wedflow**: An AI-powered agile planner for engaged couples
 - 🏀 **Game Flow Visualizer**: Visual play breakdowns for basketball coaching